CanKeles5/CENG502-Spring2023/Keles/Readme.md

 - Hyper parameters for fine tuning indivudial layers were not provided.
 We used the hyperparameters that were used to train the models originally becouse of time and resource constraints.
 These hyperparameters might be crucial becouse we are only training a single layer.

 - When calculating the attention scores with the mask, authors formulate a new attention calculating where they use a matrix consisting of the vecotr m's values in its diagonal.
 If we implement the method directly, the number of FLOPs will not decrease for the pruned model as the input shape hasnt changed.
 We instead use the vector m[l] as a boolean vector and with indexing we extract the patches we are interested in calculating.
 After we calculate the attention scores, we pad the output before feeding it to the MLP as described previously.
-For pruning the MLP, ...
+For pruning the MLP, we multiply the MLP's input by a diagonal matrix consisting of the corresponding vector ml.

 # 3. Experiments and results
 ## 3.1.
 Experimental setup

 Becouse of resource constraints, we made a few differences on the experimental setup.

 **Model:** We conducted our experiments with a pre-trained DeiT-III-Small model.
 The pre-trained model was trained on the ImageNet 1K dataset.
+(There are results for this exact model in the paper.)

 **Dataset:** Instead of using the full ImageNet1K dataset, we used ImageNet-Mini becouse of resource constraints.
 Authors state that fine tuning a single layer is relatively fast, but in our PyTorch implementation this was not the case.
 With the pre-trained model, the top-1 accuracy on the ImageNet 1K dataset was %80.5.